soul-traveller/rectarg/index.md

 ### Color Conversion

-- Default data columns from cie file: LAB
+- Default data columns from `.cie` file: LAB
 - Alternatively, data columns can be selected to use XYZ columns.
 - Conversion chain: LAB (D50) → XYZ (D50) → XYZ (D65 via Bradford) → sRGB (IEC 61966-2-1)
 - Resulting RGB values are not clipped or manipulated to preserve true reference colors.